The Gods Are Not to Blame

 Bayo Akinfemi is an assistant professor of theatre practice at the USC School of Dramatic Arts.
 A two-time Best Actor Gemini Awards nominee, for Human Cargo and The Border, Akinfemi is currently a series regular on Bob Hearts Abishola, a CBS/Warner Bros. sitcom going into its fifth season, and is also the dialect coach and culture consultant for the show.
 Akinfemi’s acting credits include Marvel’s Agents of S.H.I.E.L.D., Criminal Minds, NCIS: Los Angeles, and Survivor’s Remorse.
 His credits as a director include an episode of Bob Hearts Abishola, a short film titled Rump, and Nollywood feature films Busted Life and Paparazzi: Eye in the Dark.
 He is also the founder and artistic director of African Theatre Artistes Society (ATARS), Los Angeles, a not-for-profit organization dedicated to providing a platform of artistic expression to artistes of African descent with the goal of bringing authentic African theatre to audiences in Los Angeles.

-Presented by USC Visions and Voices and the USC School of Dramatic Arts.
+Presented by the USC School of Dramatic Arts and USC Visions and Voices.
 Co-sponsored by the African Theatre Artistes Society.

 Sign up